 Established in 1908, Family Services, Inc. (FSI) is the oldest private nonprofit social service and behavioral health organization in Montgomery County, Maryland.
 We are part of Sheppard Pratt (SP), the largest private, nonprofit provider of mental health, substance use, developmental disability, special education, and social services in Maryland.
 As part of the Sheppard Pratt Health System (SPHS), FSI is engaged in providing in-home and community-based services for at-risk children, adolescents and adults who have limited access to critical resources.
 The mission is to promote the resilience, recovery and independence of individuals and families across their lifespan through integrated mental and physical health, social service, and education programs, thereby strengthening communities.
-For FY22 the Families and Community Services line of Sheppard Pratt operated twenty-seven programs in Montgomery, Frederick and Prince George's Counties and recorded providing 86,893 units of service.
+For FY23 the Families and Community Services line of Sheppard Pratt operated twenty-seven programs in Montgomery, Frederick, and Prince George's Counties.